Takaovi/BSBuilder/README.md

 ## Note

-* Task Scheduler is very unstable, the script doesn't usually start on "minute", "hourly", "daily", "monthly" or "onidle".
-It's recommended to use "onlogon".
+* Task Scheduler is very unstable, the script doesn't usually start on "onidle".
+It's recommended to use "onlogon" or "minute" with modified time.
+(Such as every 30 minutes).

 # Screenshots